Contentsquare launches new AI agent and analytics capabilities across ChatGPT apps, LLM traffic, and conversation intelligence ->

 8. Inspectlet

-What it helps you do: find out where your visitors are looking (and what they’re missing) based on how they move their mouse and where they click.
-Inspectlet’s scroll heatmaps show you whether people scroll far enough to reach page sections that matter to you (think: product descriptions, pricing information, or the ‘buy’ button).
+What it helps you do: find out where your users are looking (and what they're missing) based on how they move their mouse and where they click.
+Inspectlet's scroll heatmaps show you whether people scroll far enough to reach page sections that matter to you (think: product descriptions, pricing information, or the 'buy' button).

 Feedback and VoC tools

-Website feedback and voice of customer (VoC) tools give you what other tools can’t: qualitative data from real customers.
+Website feedback and Voice-of-Customer (VoC) tools give you what other tools can't: qualitative data from real customers.
 Feedback tools let you layer quantitative data like traffic, bounce rate, and session duration with why users behave a certain way on your site.

-Here are some of the usual suspects:
+Here are some common examples:

-• Traditional metrics tell you users are abandoning their carts; feedback tools let you ask them why.
+• Traditional metrics tell you users are abandoning their carts; feedback tools let you ask them why

-• Traditional metrics tell you a specific page has a high exit rate; feedback tools let you survey users just before they leave to find out what turned them away.
+• Traditional metrics tell you a specific page has a high exit rate; feedback tools let you survey users just before they leave to find out what turned them away

 • Traditional metrics tell you a CTA has a low conversion rate; feedback tools let you ask users what's stopping them from taking action.